 We also provide details on how the condition is diagnosed and what you should expect when treated for urinary hesitancy.

-What Is Urinary Hesitancy?
+What is Urinary Hesitancy?

 In some people, starting to urinate becomes more difficult than before.
 In others, initiating a urine stream may not be as difficult, but maintaining the stream can become a burden.
 This can result in slow urination and straining to urinate.

-This condition can occur in any person, regardless of their age.
+This condition can occur in any person, regardless of age.
 It is important also to note that, while urinary hesitancy is more common in older people, many young adults also experience symptoms.
 Both men and women can experience this condition.

 Various underlying factors have been associated with urinary hesitancy.